illia-sosnytskyi/KilldexWD.github.io/README.md

 # Killdex Web Developer

-[New Providence](https://killdexwd.github.io/new-providence/ 'My first public website') — First experience to creating website and publish in Ethernet.
+[New Providence](https://killdexwd.github.io/new-providence/ 'My first public website') — First experience to creating website and publish in the Ethernet.
 (Don't look at this horrible code)